WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 (i.e., created by `switch`) and those continuations that correspond to beginning the execution of a `$task_i` function (i.e., those created by `cont.new`), we add a `(ref null $ct)` parameter to all of the `$task_i` functions.
+This is why `$entry` passes a null continuation to any continuation it resumes.

 Our proposal also allows passing additional payloads when `switch`-ing from one continuation to another, besides the continuation switched away from.
 We eschew